-The Federal Budget Process 101
+The Budget Process

 Eventually, agency requests are completed and submitted to OMB for a stringent, thorough review in early fall.
 OMB reviews the requests, decides what the Administration will and will not support, and notifies agencies of these decisions through what are called “passbacks,” usually issued around Thanksgiving.
 The agencies can then either accept OMB’s decisions or, more often, appeal.
 OMB and the agencies must hash out their differences by January, in time for the President’s budget submission to Congress.

-The President's job is to issue the budget request, but only Congress can actually grant funding, known as appropriations.
-Fiscally speaking, the President starts the conversation, but Congress finishes it; or, in the old line, "The President proposes, the Congress disposes."
-Congress does this by passing the 12 appropriations bills necessary to fund the government each year.
-This process gets underway when the President delivers his or her budget in February.
-In addition, Congress receives reports on the long-term fiscal and economic outlook from the Congressional Budget Office.
+The President's job is to submit the budget request and spending priorities to Congress, but only Congress can actually grant funding, known as appropriations.
+Fiscally speaking, the President starts the conversation, but Congress finishes it by passing the 12 appropriations bills necessary to fund the federal government each year.
+This process gets underway when the President delivers the budget in February.
+In addition, Congress receives reports on the long-term fiscal and economic outlook of the proposed budget from the Congressional Budget Office.
 These documents identify long-term trends in economic growth, spending, and deficits.

 With these materials in hand, the Congressional budget process commences.
 The first item of business for Congress is passage of the annual budget resolution.
 The budget resolution, which is developed by the House and Senate Budget Committees, sets an overall framework for funding decisions.
 It is not signed by the President, and thus is not law, but still serves to bind Congressional appropriations decisions later.

 Once each spending bill has passed the chamber’s Appropriations Committee, it is subject to action by the full chamber.
 The bills can again be amended on the chamber floor, though the 302(b) spending limits mentioned above remain in force.
-Thus, most amendments looking to increase spending for a given program must shift spending around rather than add to the sum total.
+Thus, most amendments looking to increase spending for a given program can introduce a zero-sum game with spending shifted in another area rather than add to the sum total.